neeilgupta/LyftLogic/README.md

 - Designed for iteration, not one-off generation

 **LyftLogic is not:**
-- A “chat until it looks good” app
+- A "chat until it looks good" app
 - A black-box AI fitness tool
 - A recommendation engine that resets state on every regenerate